 Operatic roles to date include Ferrando Così fan tutte, Male Chorus The Rape of Lucretia and El Remandado Carmen for the Dutch National Opera Academy.
-In 2018, Stefan made his Dutch National Opera debut with the Opera Forward Festival in the role of Triplet in Clemency and his Opera Zuid debut as Analyst in A Quiet Place.
-In 2017, he performed the role of Acis Acis & Galatae under the direction of Michael Chance.
-He has also appeared in productions at the Festival d’Aix-en-Provence and Opera Holland Park.
+Stefan made his Dutch National Opera debut with the Opera Forward Festival in the role of Triplet in Clemency and his Opera Zuid debut as Analyst in A Quiet Place.
+He performed the role of Acis in Handel's Acis & Galatae under the direction of Michael Chance.

-Oratorio highlights include Bach’s St John Passion at New College, Oxford; Monteverdi's Vespers at Ely Cathedral; Bach’s St Matthew Passion in Cambridge and Southwark Cathedral; Handel’s Messiah at St Martin-in-the-Fields, Chester Cathedral and Chichester Cathedral; Haydn’s The Creation in Rouen Cathedral, France; and Mozart’s Requiem at St Martin-in-the-Fields.
-Stefan is kindly represented by 10VOCAAL in the Netherlands.
+Other concert highlights include Bach’s St John Passion at New College, Oxford; Monteverdi's Vespers at Ely Cathedral; Bach’s St Matthew Passion in Southwark Cathedral; Handel’s Messiah and Mozart's Requiem at St Martin-in-the-Fields, London; Haydn’s The Creation in Rouen Cathedral.